-Relationships between social and cultural change, human resource requirements of organizations and structural adaptation.
-Organizational units and managerial skills appropriate to changing circumstances and management of uncertainty.
+Investigation of relationships between social and cultural change, human resource requirements of organizations and structural adaptation.
+Development of organizational units and managerial skills appropriate to changing circumstances and management of uncertainty.
 Anticipated corporate futures as basis for determining organizational needs.
 Role of techniques of forecasting and environmental monitoring in scenario-building.
 Organizational units involved in environmental monitoring and planning in selected Australian and overseas corporations.
 Theory and practice of adaptive design.